Under-occupying your home

 From April 2013 Welfare Reform changes have taken place which means Housing Benefit is potentially reduced for households deemed to be under-occupying a property.

-Set out below are responses to some frequently asked questions regarding these changes:
+Below are responses to some frequently asked questions regarding these changes:

 How is my property assessed for under-occupation and therefore a reduction in my housing benefit?

-A. This decision is based on the number of bedrooms at the property and the number of people living at the property, their age, sex and relationship to the tenant.
+This decision is based on the number of bedrooms at the property and the number of people living at the property, their age, sex and relationship to the tenant.
 The Council follows the Housing Benefit (Amendment) regulations 2012 when making this determination.

 This legislation sets out that one bedroom is allowed for: